rborin/uda-dand-flights/README.md

 Notes:

-- Items marked with an (*) were considered for a second version of the graph.
+- Items marked with an (*) were considered for the second version of the graph.
 - Only one of the viewers provided specific suggestions for the graph, which were mostly accepted.
 - Based on feedback related to the animation showing the passing of the years, I decided to add a button to allow the user to repeat the animation.

+### Feedback for second version (v2)

+- Udacity's reviewer

+	- Finding should be included in the visualization (*).
+	- Finding could be communicated textually (*).
+	- Graph could include absolute counts of delayed flights, possibly shown when hovering over the data points.
+	- Possibility of stopping the graph's animation was not implemented even though such feature was asked by a viewer (*).

+Notes:

+- Items marked with an (*) were considered for the third version of the graph.

 ## Resources